pivotal/docs-tap/scst-store/api-walkthrough.hbs.md

-# API walkthrough
+# API walkthrough for Supply Chain Security Tools - Store

-This topic includes an example API call.
-For information about using the Supply Chain Security Tools - Store API, see [full API documentation](api.md).
+This topic includes an example API call that you can use with Supply Chain Security Tools - Store.
+For information about using the SCST - Store API, see [full API documentation](api.md).

 ## <a id='curltopost'></a>Using CURL to POST an image report